 Inuit Nunangat Declaration: Elimination of TB

-Rates of TB among Inuit were more than 290 times higher than in the Canadian-born, non-Indigenous population in 2016
+Rates of TB among Inuit were more than 290 times higher than in the Canadian-born, non-Indigenous population in 2016 and trending upwards.

 Mar.
 25, 2019 – The regional action plans have been developed in consultation with communities, Inuit organizations, partners in health service delivery, provincial and territorial governments, experts in TB programming, care and research, and local health care providers.
 While each region has specific needs and challenges with regards to TB elimination, all regional action plans commit to: